matthewowen/jekyll-mapping/README.markdown

 ### Multiple Locations

 If you set multiple locations, they'll all be mapped and the map will be zoomed and panned to fit them.
-Do it like so:
+You can even set a link on them (and have them link to content).
+Use like so:

     mapping:
         locations: